Parenting is full of amazing moments and sticky chaos, but nothing sends your heart racing quite like an unexpected rash or wheeze.

 If your kid is wheezing, breaking out in hives, or suddenly acting off in a way you can’t quite explain—call your pediatrician.
 Allergies don’t wait until business hours, which is why 24/7 support (like the kind Poppins offers) can be a game changer.

-- Blood Tests – Helpful when skin testing isn’t an option.
+Blood tests can be helpful when skin testing isn’t an option.
 A simple blood draw measures the level of immunoglobulin E (IgE) antibodies your child’s body makes in response to specific allergens.
 These tests are a good choice if your child has sensitive skin, eczema, or takes medications that interfere with skin testing.
 Results take a few days but can give a broad view of allergic sensitivities.

-- Patch Testing: Used to identify delayed skin reactions, like those seen with contact dermatitis.
+Patch tests are used to identify delayed skin reactions, like those seen with contact dermatitis.
 Allergens are placed on patches that stay on the skin for 48 hours, then checked for a reaction.

 “Once you know what your child is reacting to, managing allergies becomes so much easier.
-Knowledge really is power when it comes to prevention,” Lisa adds.
+Knowledge really is power when it comes to prevention,” Lisa, CPNP-PC, adds.

 No matter the method, however, testing should always be done under the guidance of a trained allergist or pediatric specialist.
 The right test can give you answers, peace of mind, and a clear path forward.

-Antihistamines are often the first line of defense.
+Antihistamines are a common and effective treatment for many allergies.
 They block histamine, the chemical your child’s body releases during an allergic reaction.
 The good news?
 Antihistamines can be purchased at your local drug store without a prescription.
 Here’s the download:

 - Great for: Runny nose, sneezing, itchy eyes, hives.